Middle School Dean

 - Middle school and upper school students explore spirituality and faith during four required chapel services each year.
 Additional chapel attendance is voluntary and encouraged.

-- Traditions, including dances, Field Day, and an annual trip to Birmingham’s McWane Science Center, help bond students even more closely together.
+- Traditions, including dances, Field Day, and annual SOAR Mississippi River trips, help bond students even more closely together.

 - Student council, athletics, choral music, and band participation become possible once students reach the middle school grades.